Cape Town Transport | 20 November 2019 | Regina Gräff

 Buying a car is surely the most popular option when considering your Cape Town transport and also cheaper than renting a car for a longer time.
 If you buy your first car here from a car dealer, they will usually arrange registration and licensing for you.
 Where and how to register your car and which documents you need, if you buy a car from a private person, read on here.

 Renting a car is also an option when looking for transport for a short amount of time.
 If you are looking for cheap car rental in Cape Town or want some advice on renting a car in Cape Town please read our tips here.

-For some important Cape Town transport information on what to do and what to take special care of when driving in the Mother City please refer to our advice on driving in South Africa, a page about the basics on driving your own car in Cape Town and special traffic rules you should know when driving here.
+For some important Cape Town transport information on what to do and what to take special care of when driving in the Mother City please refer to our Top 10 tips about driving in South Africa, a page about the basics on driving your own car in Cape Town and special traffic rules you should know when driving here.

-Air transport is the most convenient and time effective way to go if you want to venture further away from the Mother City and want to travel around South Africa quick and easy.
-Air transport will often come quite cheap in South Africa, as low-cost airlines, like Mango or Kulula or FlySafair are operating.
+Air transport is the most convenient and time-effective way to travel if you want to venture further away from the Mother City and want to get around South Africa quickly and easily.
+Air transport is not cheap in South Africa, but low-cost airlines, such as Mango or Kulula or Safari operate as well and often offer special rates.
 Read more about airlines operating flights to Cape Town and in between South African cities here.

 Train travel with the famous Blue Train for Cape Town to Pretoria or the Shosholoza Meyl are comfortable and exciting trips if you travel between Cape Town and Johannesburg or Cape Town to East London.

 Inter-city Bus Services like Intercape and Greyhound service not only the Wider Cape Town area but also cities and towns in the Western Cape and link the Mother City to many cities across South Africa.
 The air-conditioned 'luxury' buses operate routes to all major South African cities.
 The Baz Bus, a backpacker bus service, is a popular alternative used by many young travellers and includes many stops along scenic routes.